This is an official version.

 (2) The assurance fund shall consist of money paid into it by sellers in accordance with the regulations, money borrowed under subsection (9), and interest, dividends and other returns earned upon the investment of money in the assurance fund.

-(3) The minister, or, where the minister directs, the association, or the board established under subsection (4), shall, in accordance with the regulations, be responsible for the financial management and administration of and disbursement of payments from the assurance fund.
+(3) The minister shall direct the registrar, the association, or the board established under subsection (4) to be responsible for the financial management and administration of and disbursement of payments from the assurance fund in accordance with the regulations.

 (4) The minister may establish a board of not fewer than 5 and not more than 10 persons to administer the assurance fund.